Edinburgh-Yes, I ate Haggis

 🍽️ The Bite Test

-We found two spots worth the calories:
+Some spots good, some meh-found two spots worth the calories:

 🍺 World’s End Pub ➜ Warm, authentic Scottish food (I had the fish & chips), great beer list, friendly crowd.
 Solid pick all around.